prasanthd46/learnlynk-tech/README.md

 Section 5 Answer:
 ## Stripe Answer :
-When the user needs to pay the application fee, I will first create a row in the payment_requests table with the amount and link it to the correct application.
+When the user needs to pay the application fee, I will first create a new entry in the payment_requests table with the amount, the application_id, and a status of pending.
+This helps us track that a payment is expected.
-Next, I will create a Stripe Checkout Session and store the session_id in the same record.
-The user will be redirected to the Stripe payment page to complete the transaction.
+Next, I will generate a Stripe Checkout Session and store the session_id inside the same payment_request row so we can match the Stripe payment with our system.
+The user will then be redirected to the Stripe Checkout page to finish the payment.

-After payment, Stripe will send a webhook event to our backend.
-In this webhook handler, I will verify the event, update the payment_requests row to "paid", and then update the application’s stage or status to show that the fee has been successfully completed.
-This keeps both the payment and application workflow in sync.
+After the user pays successfully, Stripe will send a webhook event to our backend.
+In this webhook handler I will verify the event using Stripes signature to make sure the notification is genuine.
+Once verified, I will update the payment_requests row to paid so the system knows the fee has been received.
+I will then update the applications stage or timeline to reflect that the payment step is completed and move the student to the next stage.
+This keeps the payment flow and the application workflow properly in sync.